dwyl/dbschema-demo/README.md

 Great job!
 Give yourself a pat on the back! ✌️

-# Star this repo ⭐️
+## Star this repo ⭐️

-If this was useful to you, give it a star! 😉
+If this was useful to you, please give it a star! 😉